Top of Page

 1. First things first.
 Download the SEPTA App for schedules, maps, TransitView, and more!

-2. Grab your SEPTA Key (Don’t have one?
-Click here for info!).
-Bus fare is $2 per ride; your first transfer is free, $1 for your next transfer if you have a SEPTA Key card.
-If you're paying cash, the cost is $2.50 and you must have exact change - the Bus Operator cannot make change.
-Monthly and weekly TrailPasses and TransPasses are accepted as well as a One Day and Three Day Convenience Pass and a One Day Independence Pass.
+If you have a SEPTA Key card - the (Travel Wallet) fare is $2 per ride; your first and second transfer is free.
+If you're paying cash - the cost is $2.50 and you must have exact change - the Operator cannot make change.
+Monthly and Weekly TrailPasses and TransPasses are accepted as well as a One Day and Three Day Convenience Pass and a One Day FleX Pass.
+These passes can all be purchased and loaded to a SEPTA Key card.

 3. Go to your Bus stop or station/loop.